WTGM: History

 The station was originally WBOC on 1500 kHz, and began broadcasting in 1940.
 It is the oldest surviving radio station on the Eastern Shore.
-WBOC relocated to 1230 a year later and slid down to 960 in 1948.
-The latter move permitted a power increase from 250 to 1,000 watts).
-It was initially owned by the Peninsula Broadcasting Company and broadcast from Radio Park on north US Route 13.
+WBOC relocated to 1230 a year later and slid down to 960 in 1948, which permitted a power increase from 250 to 1,000 watts.
+It was initially owned by the Peninsula Broadcasting Company and broadcast from Radio Park on north U.S. Route 13.
 In the mid-1950s WBOC increased its daytime power to 5,000 watts.

 WBOC radio and WBOC-TV were acquired by the A.S.
 Abell Company in 1961, and the licensee changed to WBOC, Inc. In 1980, the WBOC cluster was split up, and MarDel Communications bought the station, which changed its callsign to WSBY.
 MarDel moved the transmitter again to its current location and increased nighttime power to 5,000 watts.
 The station received new calls, WLVW, in 1989.
 (The WLVW callsign was later used by an FM station in Salisbury with an oldies format, that station is now K-Love affiliate WLDW.)

 By 1993, WLVW had come under common ownership with WTEM in Washington, DC, and on August 30, 1993, it became WTGM with a sports talk format known as "The Game".
 Eventually, WTGM picked up a Fox Sports Radio affiliation and changed its name to Sports Talk 960 (using similar imaging to WTEM).
 During this time, it carried the games of the minor league Delmarva Shorebirds (which still air on the station) and around 50 games of their parent club, the Baltimore Orioles, as well as college sports from the University of Maryland-Eastern Shore and Salisbury University and high school sports.
 It also had a number of local shows, such as The Endzone with Ed, Frank and Jon, which ran from 2004 to 2008).